+For example, if you have an electrically powered wheelchair, check before flying that the battery is a dry cell type.
+It may be helpful to put a note on your wheelchair explaining how it works as it is likely it will travel in the hold with the luggage when you are transferred to an airport wheelchair.

-- Assistance should be requested no later than 48 hours in advance but if shorter notice or no notice at all is given, reasonable efforts must still be made to assist you. - You may be able to book your flight by telephone, face-to-face or online. - When booking online, it is sometimes not possible to explain your assistance needs and you may need to contact the airline, tour operator or your agent separately.
-You should not be additionally charged for this service. - Remember that booking staff may not automatically ask whether you need help so you may have to prompt them and ensure they clearly understand what your needs are for every step of the journey. - Ask for pre-booked assistance to be confirmed in writing on the ticket or itinerary.
-This will help you to make a complaint if you do not receive the correct assistance.
+Assistance should be requested no later than 48 hours in advance but if shorter notice or no notice at all is given, reasonable efforts must still be made to assist you.

+You may be able to book your flight by telephone, face-to-face or online.

+When booking online, it is sometimes not possible to explain your assistance needs and you may need to contact the airline, tour operator or your agent separately.
+You should not be charged extra for this service.

+Note that booking staff may not automatically ask whether you need help so you may have to prompt them and ensure they clearly understand what your needs are for every step of the journey.

+Ask for pre-booked assistance to be confirmed in writing on the ticket or itinerary.
+You can use this to let staff at airports know what assistance has been agreed, and this will help you to make a complaint if you do not receive the correct assistance.